Flooring fitters in Tooting — carpet, LVT, laminate and engineered wood supply and fit across SW17 postcodes

 Consistent inter-war suspended timber in a distinct planned development

 Furzedown — Gleneldon Road, Rectory Lane, Sunnyhill Road SW16 — is a distinct inter-war neighbourhood developed on former nursery and market garden land in the 1925–1935 period.
 Semi-detached houses built to a consistent standard: deal boards 100–125mm wide, joists at 400mm centres.
 The planned nature of the Furzedown development means subfloor quality is more consistent here than in the Victorian terrace streets of Tooting Bec.
 Board condition is generally good where original linoleum and carpet have been retained.
 Kitchen extensions, added in the 1970s–80s, create the standard concrete zone; we survey both zones and price accurately.
-LVT is the most popular choice in Furzedown properties — the consistent concrete extension subfloors and serviceable suspended timber in the original house suit LVT's flexibility well.
+LVT is the most popular choice in Furzedown — the consistent subfloors suit its flexibility well.

 Tooting Broadway area · Post-war and Victorian mixed